Putah Creek Fly Fishing Guide: Your connection to wild California rainbows.

 Off the Hook Fly Fishing offers the very best fly fishing guides on Putah Creek.
-This urban tailwater fishery is located less than an hour West of Sacramento and 1 ½ hours North East of San Francisco.
-If you are in Napa wine country, Sacramento or the Bay Area Putah Creek is the closest choice for fly fishers wanting to escape for a day of fishing.
+We offer guided fly fishing trips, instruction and fly fishing classes as well.
+Putah is tailwater fishery is located less than an hour West of Sacramento and 1 ½ hours North East of San Francisco.
+If you are in Napa Valley wine country, Sacramento or the Bay Area, Putah Creek is the closest choice for fly fishers wanting to escape for a day of trout fishing.

-Our guides are patient consummate professionals and boast a combined total of over 50 years of fly fishing the creek.
+Putah Creek has the largest trout in California where fish to 30+ are caught each year!
+At Off the Hook our guides are patient consummate professionals and boast a combined total of over 50 years of fly fishing the creek.
 They know where to find fish year round even with water levels that fluctuate drastically along with the seasons.
+They help our clients land more of the largest fish that Putah is famous for than anyone else.

 In addition to the public access points our guides have private access to the water around Canyon Creek Resort.
 Our clients enjoy use of the facilities on their guided day with us.